 Sincerely, Pearl C. - 14 years old - O.C., California

 Pearl, you sound like an awesome big sister!
 Your little sister is really lucky to have someone like you watching out for her and helping her to learn about her own health.
-Taking her to the doctor AND making sure you understand the truth yourself is a winner combination.
-It sounds to me that you really are on the road to becoming a great Pediatrician.
+Taking her to the doctor AND making sure you understand the truth yourself is a winning combination.
+It sounds to me that you really are on the road to becoming a great pediatrician.